-TAF, TDF, and their matched placebo tablets are packaged in white, high density polyethylene (HDPE) bottles.
-Each bottle contains 30 tablets and a silica gel desiccant and polyester packing material.
-Each bottle is enclosed with a white, continuous thread, child-resistant polypropylene screw cap with an induction-sealed and aluminum-faced liner.
+TAF tablets are packaged in white, high density polyethylene (HDPE) bottles.
+Each bottle contains 30 tablets and a silica gel desiccant and polyester material.
+Each bottle is enclosed with a white, continuous-thread, child-resistant polypropylene screw cap fitted with an induction-sealed, and aluminum-faced liner.

-Study drug(s) to be distributed to centers in the US and other participating countries shall be labeled to meet applicable requirements of the FDA, EU Guideline to Good Manufacturing Practice - Annex 13 (Investigational Medicinal Products), and/or other local regulations.
+Study drug(s) to be distributed to centers in NZ and other participating countries shall be labeled to meet applicable requirements of local regulations.